Ages 1 and 2

 I was on my way to becoming a voracious reader.
 I devoured more of Enid Blyton books: The Five Find-Outers series, Barney, Roger and Diana mysteries, and St Clare's school stories. (pic below) My sisters were the only ones giving me books.
 One gave me Enid Blytons and another one bought me illustrated classics.

-My sister also gave me this beautiful book on stories by William Shakespeare.
-To make sure I read something else besides Enid Blyton.
-Really, I didn't have many reading choices then.
-My mom rarely bought books for me since Peter and Jane.
+My sister also gave me this beautiful book on stories by William Shakespeare, among her efforts to make sure that I read something else besides Enid Blyton.
+Really, I did not have many reading choices then.
+My mom rarely bought books for me since Peter and Jane!
 LOL.
-I read a bit of this and a bit of that.
-I read Sweet Valley, The Babysitters Club, one Nancy Drew, one Hardy Boys, Fear Street and one Alfred Hitchcock's The Three Investigators.
-There was no such thing as reading the entire series of something.

 Age 12